-As for adapters, a 30A to 50A adapter is important if your RV runs on 50A and you need to connect to 30A service (which is bound to happen).
+As for adapters, a 30A to 50A surge protector is important if your RV runs on 50A and you need to connect to 30A service (which is bound to happen).
 A 30A to 15A adapter allows you to plug into a regular outlet.

 Water & Waste

 Drinking water is stored in your vehicle’s freshwater tank, sometimes called blue tank.
 Gray water is used water from your sink and shower, collected in a gray water tank.

 Lavatory waste goes into the black tank.
 To keep vehicle weight down, it’s better to drive with empty tanks, but you need to know when and where you can fill up your fresh water supply again.